-16.01 The parties agree to adopt the Construction Industry of British Columbia Substance Abuse Testing and Treatment Program Policy.
+- 16.01 The parties agree to adopt the Construction Industry of British Columbia Substance Abuse Testing and Treatment Program Policy. - 16.02 The Employer shall be responsible for scheduling tests under the Policy.
+Where the Employer schedules a test for a prospective employee the scheduling of this test shall not create an employment relationship.